By Thomas Graf

 - difficult to implement (because of the requirements)

-Overall, one strategy to deal with accreditations could be: Choose an accredited school unless you have a good reason to choose a non-accredited school.
+A reasonable strategy to deal with accreditations could be: Choose an accredited school unless you have a good reason to choose a non-accredited school.
 Why?
 There are so many schools with the accreditation already.
 These schools have invested a lot of effort in gaining that certifications - and this effort provides you as a student with reliable standards.
 So why not taking them?

 If, however, you like a non-accredited school for SPECIFIC reasons - for example, because your favorite employer sponsors it or because you do not want to travel a lot - then screen the profile carefully (for example, by visiting the school, talking to alums, reading he statisics published on the website, or reading press articles about the school) and choose it if you come to a positive overall result.